Before the Sale

 - One of the owners must be 65 years of age or older as of January 1 of the qualifying year.

-- Owner or owners must have a total combined adjusted gross income of less than $75,594.07.
+- Owner or owners must have a total combined adjusted gross income which cannot exceed $100,000.

 - Applicants must own, occupy, and receive a homestead exemption on the property.